Pediatric Ethics Essay Contest

 The 9th annual essay contest is open to all medical students, trainees, and pediatricians (including pediatric subspecialists and pediatric surgical specialists).
 The winning essays are published in the Section on Bioethics Newsletter and on this web page.
 Winners are also acknowledged at the AAP National Conference and Exhibition (NCE) Section on Bioethics program. $300 is awarded to the 1st Place essay.

-The 2014 contest is now open.
-Click here for details and to enter.
-The deadline is August 15, 2014.
+The 2014 contest is now open and the deadline has been extended to August 31, 2014.

 The 2013 theme was “the evolution of pediatric ethics in the past 50 years”.
 Below are the winning essays.

 2013 Essay Contest Winner